Neo23x0/yarGen/README.md

 that get analyzed and then combines the strings to so called "super rules".
 Up to now the super rule generation does not remove the simple rule for the files that have been combined in that single super rule.
 This means that there is some redundancy when super rules are created.
-It is you task to identify and check the super rules and remove the simple rules matching on a single file if the super rule works well for you.
+It is your task to identify and check the super rules and remove the simple rules matching on a single file if the super rule works well for you.